asiangoldfish/PandaBot/README.md

 # PandaBot

+**Note:** The API calls this bot uses no longer works.
+The project is therefore archived and read-only.

 Welcome to the Panda bot GitHub page!
 The bot was developed as method to learn Python, which has worked brilliantly.
 Panda's source codes comes with a lot of docstrings and comments to clarify and explain how each block of code works.
 This will hopefully make it less daunting and more friendly for new Pythonistas.